Kelly Brazier: 2022

-2023

-After the final leg of the 2022–23 Women's Sevens Series, Brazier took an eight-week sabbatical in Japan to coach the Brave Louve in the 2023 Taiyo Seimei Women's Sevens Series.
-Her role as ‘spot coach’ included working on the game plan and player skills.
+2022–23

+Brazier played for New Zealand in the 2022–23 Women's Sevens Series.

+2023–24

-Returning to the New Zealand team for the 2023–24 season Brazier scoring her one hundredth try in the team's quarterfinal win over Brazil in the Dubai tournament on 2–3 December 2023.
+Returning to the New Zealand team for the 2023–24 season Brazier scored her one hundredth try in the team's quarter-final win over Brazil in the Dubai tournament on 2–3 December 2023.

+An severe ongoing Achilles injury in 2024 meant that she was unavailable for selection for the New Zealand sevens team for the 2024 Paris Olympics.

 2024–25

 Brazier was selected for the New Zealand team to play in the first two tournaments of the 2024-2025 Sevens season.

 At the second tournament of the season held in Cape Town on 7–8 December 2024 she celebrated playing in her 50th tournament of the Sevens series.

 In July 2025, she was named in the Black Ferns squad to the Women's Rugby World Cup.
+Her appearance in England meant that she became only the second woman to play in four World Cups.

+Retirement

+In February 2026, after 18 years of playing for New Zealand, Brazier announced her retirement from playing rugby.

+Coaching

+Brazier had long expressed a desire to transition to coaching.

+In 2023 Brazier was granted an eight-week sabbatical so that after the 2022-23 World Sevens Series finale in Toulouse, she could be an assistant coach with the Brave Louve Club in Japan between May and July for the Taiyo Seimei Women's Sevens competition.
+Her role as ‘spot coach’ included working on the game plan and player skills.
+Her family accompanied her to Japan.

+In 2025 she was an assistant coach at the Global Youth Sevens and later with the New Zealand Development Sevens team.

+Concurrent with her retirement in 2026 from playing rugby she joined the technical staff of the Chiefs Manawa as assistant coach for the 2026 Super Rugby Aupiki competition.

 Personal life

-Brazier is openly lesbian and her wife Tahlia gave birth to their first child in 2020.
+Brazier is openly lesbian and her wife Tahlia gave birth to their first child, a son in 2020.
+The couple subsequently had a second son.